emacs-mirror/emacs/mps/manual/source/glossary/f.rst

             *foreign code* is external code (not part of the client program, or the MPS), which is not aware of and does not co-operate with the MPS.
-The client program must take care that foreign code is not passed the address of a block in a :term:`moving <moving memory manager>` :term:`pools`, or which contain references to blocks in moving pools.
+The client program must take care when passing the address of a block in a :term:`moving
+            <moving memory manager>` :term:`pool` to foreign code.

             The :ref:`pool-lo` :term:`pool class` is designed for this use case: blocks allocated from this pool do not move and